 Rear Adm.
 Shuford was selected as an Olmsted Scholar in 1979, studying two years in France at the Paris Institute of Political Science.
 He holds masters' degrees in public administration (Finance) from Harvard and in national security studies and strategy from the Naval War College, where he graduated in 1991 with highest distinction.

-He was installed as the 51st President of the Naval War College in Newport, R.I. on 12 August 2004.
+In his final assignment, he was installed as the 51st President of the Naval War College in Newport, R.I. on Aug.
+12, 2004.

 Rear Adm.
 Shuford’s personal awards include the Defense Superior Service Medal, the Legion of Merit (five awards), the Bronze Star, the Meritorious Service Medal (three awards), the Navy Commendation Medal (three awards), and the Navy Achievement Medal.